-We suspended all face to face outpatient physiotherapy services from Monday 23rd March 2020, since then we have provided telephone and video appointments and advice.
-The staff have also been working in the background to update our website so there is more information on how you can manage your symptoms at home, some exercise programmes that you can follow, advice on when you need to seek further help or have concerns and links to useful information.
+We suspended all routine outpatient physiotherapy services from Monday 23rd March 2020, since then, we have provided telephone and video appointments and advice with face to face appointment when necessary and following a strict risk assessment.
+This is to protect our patients and our staff.
+The staff have also been working in the background to update our website so there is more information on how you can manage your symptoms at home, some exercise programmes that you can follow, advice on when you need to seek further help or have concerns, and links to useful information.

 Physiotherapy is a health care profession concerned with human function, movement and maximising the potential of individuals.